Quick start

 The formula in plain language

 In plain language: The calculator adds waste to lawn area, multiplies by the seed rate per 1,000 square feet, then divides by bag weight and rounds up to whole bags.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer